Tipping in Paris

 No, you don’t have to tip taxi drivers in Paris.
 If your tip taxi driver performs a special service, such as helping you move your luggage across the street or helping load heavy luggage, you can leave a tip if you want to.
 Tips for special services should be 1 – 3 euros.

 No, most taxis in Paris don’t take credit cards!
 If you want to take a taxi that accepts credit cards, look for taxis that have a credit card sticker on the side window.
-These taxis will take credit cards but you need to verify with the taxi driver that their credit card machine is working before you get into the taxi.
+These taxis will take credit cards, but you need to verify with the taxi driver that their credit card machine is working before you get into the taxi.

 Although most taxis in Paris don’t take credit cards, many of the ones you’ll find at the airport do.
-If you are at the airport, tell the taxi dispatcher that you want a taxi that takes credit cards.
+If you are at the airport, tell the taxi dispatcher you want a taxi that takes credit cards.

 If you are hailing a cab on the street, all G7 taxis take credit cards so try hailing them first if you want to pay by card.
 G7 taxis are clearly marked with their red or green branding on the side of their taxis.
 The branding is ‘G7’ with a diagonal line.

-If you aren’t at the airport, don’t want to ask taxi drivers if they take credit cards, and want to simplify your life you should get the G7 taxi app.
+If you aren’t at the airport, don’t want to ask taxi drivers if they take credit cards, and want to simplify your life, you should get the G7 taxi app.
 The G7 taxi app is available in English and is easy to use.
 You can store your credit card in the app to pay by credit card every time you need a taxi in Paris.
-The G7 taxi app also supports pre-booking so you can book tomorrow’s taxi to the airport ahead of time which is a great convenience.
-The G7 taxi app is similar to Uber’s app but instead of being subject to Uber’s sometimes high surge pricing in Paris, you will pay the regulated taxi meter rates every time.
+The G7 taxi app also supports pre-booking, so you can book tomorrow’s taxi to the airport ahead of time, which is a great convenience.
+The G7 taxi app is similar to Uber’s app, but instead of being subject to Uber’s sometimes high surge pricing in Paris, you will pay the regulated taxi meter rates every time.
 This means that it can actually be cheaper to use a G7 taxi than Uber during periods of high demand.

 Hotel Tipping in Paris